blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-introduction.md

   - *three-shakable*  the `Hello World` application does not required the full Angular runtime and wil be bundled in only 4.7 KB;
   - *incremental compilation* is not possible so the compilation is faster than ever and `--aot` can be now used even during development mode (advice from Angular team).

-> "Ivy is an enabler."
+> Ivy is an enabler.

 <cite>Igor Minar</cite> - Angular team
 {: .small}